stijndehaes/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

-# Dynamic EV Charging Automation for Home Assistant
+# Tesla Dynamic Charging Automation for Home Assistant (also Ford, Mercedes... any EV)

 This project automates the charging current of an electric vehicle based on household power consumption.
 It works with **any EV (Tesla, Mercedes, Ford, BYD, etc.)** or **any EV charger** as long as it is integrated and can be controlled within Home Assistant.